Users with admin roles can find this report in the left menu of your admin platform under accounting.

 Agency commission row which will then be subtracted to out of the Total row to result in Net Agency.

 Revenue can now either be recognized based on time or shipments.
 This can be configured while creating and configuring a plan.
+Subscriptions stop being recognized as soon as they are canceled immediately and the current date surpasses the ended_at field date.

 When recognized revenue is time-based, it is calculated from the number of seconds elapsed since the start of a subscription’s billing cycle, in relation to its total period length.
 In other words, the total dollar value of the subscription is divided by the number of seconds in the subscription’s term and recognized as time passes.